debian-pi/raspbian-ua-netinst/README.md

  - configurable default settings
  - extra configuration over HTTP possible - gives unlimited flexibility
  - installation takes about **15 minutes** with fast Internet from power on to sshd running
- - fits in 512MB SD card
+ - can fit on 512MB SD card, but 1GB is more reasonable
  - default install includes fake-hwclock to save time on shutdown
  - default install includes NTP to keep time
  - /tmp is mounted as tmpfs to improve speed